nickzoic/nick.zoic.org/art/smooth-move-taming-trajectories-with-polynomials/index.md

 ## TO BE CONTINUED

-In the meantime, please consider
-[other applications](https://www.flightradar24.com/blog/aviation-explainer-series/interesting-patterns-on-flightradar24/) ...
+In the meantime, while I [play with hardware](/art//three-axis-motion-with-grbl/) please consider [other applications](https://www.flightradar24.com/blog/aviation-explainer-series/interesting-patterns-on-flightradar24/) ...